top of page

 Reviewing Legal Agreement

-Support with key immigration legal processes and referrals to general legal services.
+Support understanding key immigration legal processes, free legal clinics, and referrals to general legal services.

 High School Student